jawadshahid07/cloud-resume-challenge/README.md

 1. **Frontend**: A React application that displays my resume.
 2. **Backend**: A serverless API built using AWS Lambda and API Gateway to store and retrieve visitor counts from a DynamoDB table.
-3. **Infrastructure as Code (IaC)**: All resources are defined using AWS SAM and deployed through the SAM CLI.
+3. **Infrastructure as Code (IaC)**: All resources are defined using Terraform and deployed using Terraform CLI.
 4. **CI/CD**: GitHub Actions workflows for continuous integration and continuous deployment, including unit, integration, and end-to-end tests.

 You can access my resume website here: [jawadify.xyz](https://jawadify.xyz).